princelundgren/automator-collection/README.md

 ## Copy path as text
 Rightclick any file in Finder and click "Copy path as text" to get file path to clipboard!
 Install as service.

+## Download subtitles(with FlixTools App)
+First download and install the FlixTools App and then install the script Then rightclick and movie yout want to search subtitles for, it will search and download the subtitles file next to the movie then exit the program.

-## Download subtitles
+## Download subtitles(with Subtitles App)
-First download the Subtitles App(https://subtitlesapp.com) Then rightclick and movie yout want to search subtitles for, it will search and download the subtitles file next to the movie then exit the program.
+First download and install the Subtitles App(https://subtitlesapp.com) then install the script Then rightclick and movie yout want to search subtitles for, it will search and download the subtitles file next to the movie then exit the program.